LIJUNMI/Light/README.md

 # Light
-Some pictures of a game making by myself
+Some pictures of a game making by ai